nauam/Courses/docs/learning/howto/welcome-project-starter.md

 In the left nav bar the options available are:

 *   Dashboard, to view the project description, Readme, and executions summary.
-QW Control Enterprise users may see additional visualizations for schedules and execution history.
+Rundeck Enterprise users may see additional visualizations for schedules and execution history.
 *   Jobs, the welcome project available jobs.

 ![alt_text](@assets/img/howto-welcome-joblist.png)

-*   Nodes: where qwcontrol displays all nodes
+*   Nodes: where rundeck displays all nodes
 *   Commands: dispatch individual commands to available nodes
 *   Activity: see all job executions
-*   Webhooks: define and view all QW Control webhooks
+*   Webhooks: define and view all Rundeck webhooks
 *   Schedule (Enterprise-exclusive): define and see specific schedules for jobs
 *   More:
     *   Calendars (Enterprise-exclusive): define and see specific calendars for jobs
     *   Health Checks (Enterprise-exclusive): define the node’s health checks
-    *   Tour Manager (Enterprise-exclusive): define and see the QW Control guided tours
+    *   Tour Manager (Enterprise-exclusive): define and see the Rundeck guided tours
 *   Project Settings
     *   Edit Configuration: all current project configurations
-    *   Key Storage: where QW Control stores keys and passwords
+    *   Key Storage: where Rundeck stores keys and passwords
-    *   Edit Nodes: define and configure QW Control node sources
+    *   Edit Nodes: define and configure Rundeck node sources
     *   Access Control: define Project-specific ACL rules
     *   Edit Readme: define the readme project content
     *   Edit Message of the Day: craft the Project “message of the day”